Course 18C Mathematics with Computer Science

 Restricted Electives

 Four additional 12-unit subjects from Course 18 and one additional subject of at least 12 units from Course 6.
-The Course 6 subject may be 6.02, 6.041, 6.17x, a Foundation or Header subject, or, with permission of the Mathematics Department, an advanced Course 6 subject.
+The additional Course 6 subject can be a second subject from 6.1020, 6.1800, 6.3900, 6.4100; it can also be 6.1040, 6.1600, 6.1910, 6.3800, or, with the permission of the Department of Mathematics, an advanced Course 6 subject with sufficient mathematical content.
 The overall program must consist of subjects of essentially different content and must include at least five Course 18 subjects with first decimal digit one or higher.